How to Select the Right Information Security Cert Course

 Today’s job market demands individuals with demonstrable skills, and the information and activities in this course can help you build your computer security skill set so that you can confidently perform your duties in any security-related role.

-If you’re an information security specialist hoping to learn and validate fundamental security concepts as well as a focus on security layers, authentication, authorization, and accounting, the Microsoft MTA Security course with ONLC might serve you well.
+If you’re an information security specialist hoping to learn and validate fundamental security concepts as well as a focus on security layers, authentication, authorization, and accounting, the Microsoft Security track with ONLC might serve you well.
 It’s a relatively new and very innovative course track that is meant to provide a pathway to success in technology.
 Participants will also become familiar with security policies, network security, and how to protect both a server and a client.

 GIAC Security Essentials (GSEC)